Accommodation and food

 Cambridge was not built for cars.
 Students may ask their tutor if they believe they have an exceptional reason to keep a car in Cambridge, but the rare issuing of a permit does not mean they will find anywhere to park it!
 Fortunately, Cambridge is so compact that many students find that they can cope without even owning a bicycle.

-Breakfast, lunch and an evening meal are available in the self-service cafeteria in the College Hall.
+Breakfast, lunch and an evening meal are available in the self-service cafeteria in the College Hall and bar.
 Guests may also be invited to these meals for a small surcharge.
 Formal hall (gown needed!) is also available several nights each week.

 Rooms on the main college site have access to a small shared kitchen with fridge, sink and microwave.
 Off-site accommodation such as St Chad's contains fully-equipped kitchens to enable students to cater for themselves if they wish.